 The Classical Conditioning explanation of attachment is based on the assumption that the baby possesses an instinctive reflex to satisfy its hunger.
 Thus…

-- the mother (NS) on her own means nothing to the child
+- the mother (neutral stimulus, NS) on her own means nothing to the child

-- food (mother’s milk, US) produces the response of pleasure (UCR)
+- food (mother’s milk, unconditioned stimulus – UCS) produces the response of pleasure (unconditioned response, UCR)

 - food (UCS) is paired with mother (NS) and associated with the pleasure response (UCR)

-- mother (CS) is associated with pleasure (CR)
+- mother (conditioned stimulus, CS) is associated with pleasure (conditioned response, CR)

 This, in theory, explains the child’s attachment to the mother…but what about the mother’s attachment to the child since Behaviourists decline to acknowledge the role of cognition and emotions?
 Many women regard the tactile closeness of breastfeeding as rewarding.
 Thus, it can be argued that such rewarding sensations (UCR) are associated with the baby (NS) and this creates a positive association from the mother’s side.
 A small minority of women even report sexual pleasure from breastfeeding!